 This introductory course explores principles of playwriting by reimagining familiar fairytales, classic myths and personal narrative.
 Primary considerations are creating clear narrative arcs, rewriting traditional archetypes, developing dynamic characters, and cultivating a vocabulary for the critical analysis of dramatic literature.
-Assignments will include writing at least three original short plays, and one critical essay centering on the adaption of a classic parable for the contemporary stage.
-Research and revision are vital aspects of the curriculum.
+Assignments will include writing at least three original short plays, and one critical essay centering on the adaptation of a classic parable for the contemporary stage.
+Research and revision are vital aspects of the curriculum. (keywords: theatre, playwriting, narrative)

-This introductory course examines and applies principles of directing through the lens of twentieth and twenty-first century American drama.
-Primary considerations include identifying the conflict of the play, investigating the world of the play, interpreting the action of the play, staging the play, and developing a collaborative language with actors.
-The principles are examined in at least four written assignments, a group presentation, and a showcase of selected scenes from three contemporary American plays (TBA).
-Required texts: Thinking Like a Director by Michael Bloom, and three plays (TBA).
-Recommended text: A Director Prepares by Anne Bogart.
+This introductory course examines and applies principles of directing through the lens of twentieth and twenty-first-century American drama.
+Primary considerations are identifying the conflict of the play, investigating the world of the play, interpreting the action of the play, developing a collaborative language (with designers, playwrights, and actors), and staging the play.
+The principles are examined in at least three written assignments, including a theatre review, and a showcase of selected scenes from a list of contemporary plays TBA.